efrecon/machinery/README.md

 #### ssh

 The command `ssh` will execute a command within a virtual machine of the cluster and print out its result on the standard output.
 The machine needs to be started for the command to succeed.
+When run with no additional arguments, an interactive command-line prompt will be provided.

+#### ps

+When called without any argument, the command `ps` will ask the swarm master to return the list of all running components, as of `docker-machine ps`.
+When called with arguments, each should correspond to the name of a known virtual machine and the command will return the list of running components for that/those machine(s) instead.

 #### version